TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.1 Introduction/Description.md

 ## Self Imposed Exercises
 Since this is the first descriptiong, I'll explain what I plan on doing here.
 This book jumps over a couple of concepts it deems as too simple to emphasize (at least I think, it's not an intro book, so I don't blame Scott for not focusing on stuff like conversation of energy), so it skips them.
 Part of this project is to re-learn these concepts (and learn some LaTeX), so I'll choose a couple derivations or explanations to get practice with this.

 Onto the general description of what I am going to do, of which there are three: conservation of angular momentum, conservation of energy, and simplification to a 1-body problem.
 None of these should be too difficult, just a lot of grinding algebra and vector operations.
+However, before we get into actually showing these, we need to make sure we have our basics outlined.
+For a 2-body system, our equations of motions are as follows.

+$$  \frac{d^{2} \vect{r_{0}}}{d t^{2}} =  $$

 ### Conversation of Angular Momentum
 Honestly, this one is kind of cheating, since *technically* the section shows conversation of the relative angular momentum.
 But I'm going to show it for the 2-body system.
 To start off, let's get some basic definitions.
 The book gives us the following equation.